haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Casting Time: 1 action
 Range: 60 feet
-Components: V, S, M (a small, straight piece of iron) Duration: Concentration, up to 1 minute Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 154
+Components: V, S, M (a small, straight piece of iron) Duration: Concentration, up to 1 minute

 Choose a humanoid that you can see within range.
 The target must succeed on a Wisdom saving throw or be paralyzed for the duration.
 At the end of each of its turns, the target can make another Wisdom saving throw.
 On a success, the spell ends on the target.
 At Higher Levels.
 When you cast this spell using a spell slot of 3rd level or higher, you can target one additional humanoid for each slot level above 2nd.
 The humanoids must be within 30 feet of each other when you target them.